paulbaumgarten/pbaumgarten.com/javascript/html.md

 * `href` : destination for the hyperlink
 * `target` : choice of _blank | _parent | _self | _top

-# 2.3 - HTML DIV, SPAN tags
+# DIV & SPAN elements

 `<div>` and `<span>` are generic tags that can be used to divide your content into logical sections.
 They are useful for CSS purposes as you can "group" different elements together, so these can be used to create layout blocks etc. By default `<div>` will behave like a `<p>` and include a "new line" after it, where as `<span>` doesn't.